DV

 Strategy & risk

-SCHD tracks Dow Jones U.S. Dividend 100 Index with a basket approach, while SDY tracks S&P High Yield Dividend Aristocrats Index with a dividend income approach.
-Beta is 0.59 for SCHD and 0.61 for SDY, indicating SCHD is less volatile relative to the market.
+SCHD tracks Dow Jones U.S. Dividend 100 Index, while SDY tracks S&P High Yield Dividend Aristocrats Index with a dividend approach.
+Beta is 0.56 for SCHD and 0.57 for SDY — effectively similar market sensitivity.

 Fund details